rozanski/bcs_spa14/demo/maven/README.md

 (something like `C:\Progra~1\Java\jdk8`).

 ### Install Maven
-Install Ant as described here: <http://maven.apache.org/download.cgi>.
+Install Maven as described here: <http://maven.apache.org/download.cgi>.
 There are installation instructions for Windows, Mac and Linux.

-There are some setup instructions here: <http://maven.apache.org/guides/getting-started/maven-in-five-minutes.html>.
+There are some Maven setup instructions here: <http://maven.apache.org/guides/getting-started/maven-in-five-minutes.html>.

 ### Install the Dropbox Java Library
 Install the Dropbox Java library from the [Dropbox website] (<https://www.dropbox.com/developers/core/sdks/java>).